-tagpix moves all the photo files in an entire folder tree to a single folder, adding date taken (or modified) to the front of filenames to make them unique and sortable; discarding any truly duplicate content and adding a unique serial number to the end of any remaining duplicate filenames; isolating movies and other non-image files in folders of their own; and optionally grouping all the merged items into by-year subfolders on request.
+tagpix transfers all the files in an entire folder tree to a flat folder, without changing their content.
+Along the way, it adds date-of-origin to the front of the names of files transferred to make them unique and sortable; skips any truly duplicate content, and adds a unique serial number to the end of any remaining duplicate filenames; isolates movies and other non-photo files in folders of their own; and groups all transferred items into by-year subfolders on request.

 The net effect is useful for organizing the contents of disparate photo collections holding pictures and movies shot on multiple cameras over many years.
 By running tagpix, all the items of each media type are merged on your local computer into a single flat folder, or a set of flat by-year subfolders, for fast, convenient, and private access.

-In more detail, here are the main assets that tagpix brings to your photo-normalization jobs:
+In more detail, the following list summarizes the main assets that tagpix brings to your photo-normalization jobs: